Ladyfingers (song)

 "Ladyfingers" is a song performed by American alternative rock group Luscious Jackson, issued as the lead single from their third studio album Electric Honey.
 Written and co-produced by lead singer Jill Cunniff, the song peaked at #28 on the Billboard Alternative chart in 1999.

 Music video

 The official music video for "Ladyfingers" was directed by Tamra Davis.
+Cibo Matto appear in the video.